How to temporarily block a widget

 That’s it.
 When the Toggle Button is set to On, turning the knob on your controller will cause the knob widget to move but when you set the Toggle Button to Off, the knob widget will no longer respond to incoming messages.
 Of course the Toggle Button itself can be mapped to some physical button on your controller so that you can manage the behavior (connected or not) using just your physical controller.

-Download the example gig file by clicking on the link below.
+Download the example gig file.

 If you have any questions or want to share your feedback, please visit this Community thread.